 Plans are afoot to build a new 5-screen Filmhouse, and cafe in a multi-level tower in Festival Square.
-A decision is likely in Autumn 2021.

 The Square has been used for occasional public screenings, and Fringe and festival shows.